n006370/HelioX20/Installation/README.md

 # Installation

-Choose and install an operating system on your HiKey.
+Choose and install an operating system on your Helio X20.
 To appropriately follow this installation guide you will need to:

 - Choose an installation method
 - Download necessary files